stevie170/google-app-scripts/README.md

 ## Repository Contents

-This repository contains the scripts I wrote using learning tools, as well as the first script I wrote for use by the friend who asked for a specific solution.
+This repository contains the scripts I wrote using learning tools, the first script I wrote for use by the friend who asked for a specific solution, plus a few more scripts I've written to automate forms for a therapy practice.
 I plan to add any additional Google App Scripts I write in this repository as the need arises.